ykhayata/Election_Analysis1/README.md

 A Colorado Board of Elections employee has given me the following tasks to complete the election audit of the recent congressional election.

 1. Calculate the total number of votes cast.
+2. Get a complete list of counties.
-2. Get a complete list of candidates who received votes.
+3. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+4. Calculate the total number of votes/percentage in each county.
+5. Calculate the largest county turn-out.
-4. Calculate the percentage of votes each candidate won.
+6. Calculate the total number of votes/percentage each candidate received.
-5. Determine the winner of the election based on popular vote.
+7. Determine the winner of the election based on popular vote.

 ## Resources
 -Data Source: election_results.csv